 The best crabgrass preventer is a healthy, thick lawn, and soil with the proper pH balance (7.0-7.5).
 Perennial ryegrass is the best competition for crabgrass.
 It also provides some insect control, as it emits a natural poison that gives some small, damaging bugs the “flu.”
 Fertilizing is key and must be done in the spring and in the fall.
-Crabgrass thrives in compacted lawns.
-Aeration can help.
+Crabgrass thrives in compacted lawns, so aeration can help.
 A mixture of 1 pint of hydrogen peroxide, diluted to 3 percent, per 100 square feet of lawn can help eradicate the pesky plant.
-Click image to enlarge.

-An annual that reproduces by seeds.
-It is characterized by its fleshly, red taproot.
-This weeds appears in late spring or early summer and likes warm weather.
+An annual that reproduces by seeds, pigweed is characterized by its fleshly, red taproot.
+This weed appears in late spring or early summer and likes warm weather.
 Try to pull out this weed before it flowers.

 To prevent weeds in the future, cover your garden plot with a winter mulch, then till the garden shallowly in early spring.
 When you till you may bring up some pigweed seed so it’s best to mulch again.
 Cover the soil with five layers of wet newspaper and cover that with 3-6 inches of mulch.

 Pigweed can also be eaten!
-In June, the young leaves of amaranthus blitum or amaranth are abundant and should be eaten because of their high nutritional content.
+In June, the young leaves of Amaranthus blitum or amaranth are abundant and should be eaten because of their high nutritional content.
 Vitamin-wise, these greens are packed like carrots and beets and can be delicious in a tossed salad.
 You can also cook them as you would spinach.
 Native Americans used the black seeds of this plant as a ground meal for baking.
-Click image to see more.

 There are two species of chickweed, one perennial and one annual.
 Mouse-ear chickweed is the perennial, which forms a dense, prostrate patch in lawns and gardens.
 Common chickweed, the annual, is more delicate in appearance, with leaves that are broad at the base and about half an inch long.